 Whether you want to print proof copies for review on a laser printer, or you need final film or plate output on a high-resolution imagesetter or platesetter, QuarkXPress will help you get satisfying results every time.
-Since QuarkXPress 9.0 no longer supports host-based separations, you can continue to output using In-RIP separations or Composite output.
+QuarkXPress 9 and later versions, no longer support host-based separations, but you can continue to output using In-RIP separations or Composite output.